 We will also be able to cover traffic and housing costs with this money."

 (CCC statement on the Jabber donation campaign)

-the Wau Holland Foundation is involved in specifically supporting the European network nodes
+the Wau Holland Foundation is engaged in supporting various projects that enable the anonymous

 Campaign against Voting Computers

 In Germany’s federal elections in September 2005, the government used electronic voting computers

 by the Dutch company NEDAP.
 The integrity of the electoral counting process could not be verified